liuk/DPSim/README.md

   - `-DDEBUG_TR=ON (default: OFF)`: this will enable debugging output during tracking process
   - `-DDEBUG_IO=ON (default: OFF)`: this will enable debugging output during I/O process

-After that, the executable file `DPSim` will be produced under `build/bin`, and can be used like `./bin/DPSim run_configuration`, an exmaple configuration file is provided under `DPSim/conf/example.conf`, with self-explainary options.
+After that, the executable file `DPSim` will be produced under `build/bin`, and can be used like `./bin/DPSim run_configuration`, an example configuration file is provided under `DPSim/conf/example.conf`, with self-explainary options.
 A shared library `libRawMCEvent` will be produced under `build/lib`, optionally one can use `make install` to install the header and shared library to ROOT header and library places, as specified by `root-config --prefix`.

+A sample ROOT macro is provided under the directory `analysis_example` for some very basic analysis using DPSim MC event structure.

 ***